-If you do hit those snowy mountains and head into a diner for a bit, you may come out and find a frozen over car.
+If you do hit those snowy mountains and head into a diner for a bit, you may come out and find a frozen-over car.
 A scraper and scrub brush are road trip essentials if you’re getting an early start on a frosty morning.

 Every time you get out of your car to check out the scenery, take a dip in the river, or venture out for a day hike, you are potentially leaving your car to sit and bake in the sun.

 Keep a sunshade handy so you can keep it a bit cooler and at the very least, keep your seat from burning your legs when you get back in the car. if you’re camping out in the car, they also double as privacy shades!

 Road Trip Packing List—Self Care

 Now you’ve taken care of your car, you must take care of yourself.
 We live in a time of self-care, so don’t skimp on yourself.
 Your road trip packing list will be worth so much more to you if you feel clean, comfortable, and a little spoiled.